golang108/authelia-authelia/docs/content/integration/deployment/kubernetes/istio.md

 Istio uses [Envoy] as an Ingress.
 This means it has a relatively comprehensive integration option.
 Istio is supported with Authelia v4.37.0 and higher via the [Envoy] proxy [external authorization] filter.

-[Envoy]: ../proxies/envoy.md
+[Envoy]: ../../proxies/envoy.md
 [external authorization]: https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/ext_authz/v3/ext_authz.proto.html#extensions-filters-http-ext-authz-v3-extauthz

-## Get started
+## Get Started

-It's __*strongly recommended*__ that users setting up *Authelia* for the first time take a look at our [Get started](../prologue/get-started.md) guide.
+It's __*strongly recommended*__ that users setting up *Authelia* for the first time take a look at our [Get Started](../../get-started/introduction.md) guide.
 This takes you through various steps which are essential to bootstrapping *Authelia*.

 ## Variables